Asa Butterfield: Career

-At age 13, Butterfield played the main and title character in Martin Scorsese's Hugo, adapted from the novel The Invention of Hugo Cabret.
+At age 13, Butterfield played the main and titular character in Martin Scorsese's Hugo, adapted from the novel The Invention of Hugo Cabret.
 Hugo was released on 23 November 2011, and achieved critical success.
 Butterfield played the title role of Andrew "Ender" Wiggin in the film adaptation of the Orson Scott Card novel Ender's Game.
 The film was released in 2013.

 After the shooting of Ender's Game, Butterfield was cast in coming of age British drama X+Y as Nathan Ellis, a mathematical savant on the autism spectrum selected to compete in an internationally renowned mathematics competition.
 The film premiered on 5 September 2014 at the Toronto International Film Festival.
-Butterfield's performance received widespread critical acclaim and saw him nominated for the BIFA Award for Best Actor.
+Butterfield's performance received widespread critical acclaim and saw him nominated for the BIFA for Best Actor.

 In 2015, Butterfield appeared in a film adaptation of Ten Thousand Saints.
 In 2016, he portrayed Jacob Portman in Miss Peregrine's Home for Peculiar Children.
 He also starred as Gardner Elliot in the film The Space Between Us and as Sebastian in The House of Tomorrow in 2017.
 In 2018, Butterfield was cast in the main role of Otis Milburn on the Netflix comedy-drama series Sex Education.
 The series was released on 11 January 2019 to critical acclaim.
-The second season was released on 17 January 2020 and the third on 17 September 2021.
+The second season was released on 17 January 2020, the third on 17 September 2021, and the fourth and final season on 21 September 2023.

+In July 2024, he was cast as Adam in the upcoming comedy film Carnival: At the End of Days.

 Other ventures

 Butterfield enjoys making and producing music, and released a mashup of the songs "Teenage Dirtbag" by Wheatus and "Making Plans for Nigel" by XTC.
 Along with his brother, he is part of a music group called Mambo Fresh.
 In late 2012, Butterfield co-designed a turn-based video game for iPad with his father and brother called Racing Blind.
 The game was released to the App Store on 7 April 2013.

 Butterfield is involved in competitive Nintendo gaming.
 In 2017, he competed in the Nintendo World Championships, where he was eliminated early in the invitational.
 He is an enthusiastic player of competitive Super Smash Bros. and has signed with esports team Panda Global under the tag "Stimpy".
 His first appearance with the organisation was at Genesis 6.
 In October 2020, he was signed by Team Liquid.

 Since 2017, Butterfield has taught an annual acting masterclass at The Reel Scene acting school in London.
 The three-day "Asa Butterfield Masterclass" course covers improvisation techniques and students work on scenes from Butterfield's films, which are then filmed on the last day.
 In 2018, students appeared as extras in the film Greed in which Butterfield appeared.

+In 2023, Butterfield played in the annual Soccer Aid charity football match, raising money for UNICEF.
+Butterfield, a lifelong Arsenal fan, scored England's opening goal assisted by former Arsenal player Jack Wilshere.